 \section{Related work}

 Traditionally, the evaluation of data cleaning methods in computer vision has been carried out by introducing synthetic corruptions into believed-to-be clean datasets.
-For instance, frameworks such as SelfClean~\cite{groger_selfclean_2024} and Confident Learning~\cite{northcutt_pervasive_2021,northcutt_confident_2022} simulate realistic noise, mislabeled samples, or other forms of data contamination using artificial perturbations.
+For instance, frameworks such as SelfClean~\citep{groger_selfclean_2024} and Confident Learning~\citep{northcutt_pervasive_2021,northcutt_confident_2022} simulate realistic noise, mislabeled samples, or other forms of data contamination using artificial perturbations.
 These evaluation strategies are beneficial since they can be programmatically generated for any dataset and produce many variations.
 However, they inherently rely on assumptions about the nature of contamination that may not fully capture the complexity of real-world data errors.

 In the domain of dermatology, several studies have reported challenges arising from real contamination in clinical image datasets.
-Analyses of widely used dermatological image datasets have uncovered significant issues such as data leakage across training and testing splits, the presence of near-duplicate images, off-topic samples, and non-standardized or erroneous diagnosis annotations \cite{groger2023towards,abhishek2025investigating}.
+Analyses of widely used dermatological image datasets have uncovered significant issues, including data leakage between training and testing splits, near-duplicate images, off-topic samples, and non-standardized or erroneous diagnostic annotations \citep{groger2023towards,abhishek2025investigating,groger2025medical}.
 These studies, though valuable, often rely on limited-scale human evaluation or the indirect reuse of annotations, and instead aim to release new and improved versions of established benchmarks rather than evaluating the methods used during the procedure.
-Illustrating the problem of using the annotations of these studies, since they rely on existing tools or heuristics to speed up data cleaning, which in turn makes a true, unbiased evaluation virtually impossible.
-In this paper, we instead do not use any tools or methods for performing the data selection but only rely on exhaustive annotation and a large pool of medical crowd workers to obtain unbiased annotations.
+This illustrates a fundamental problem: since these studies rely on existing tools or heuristics to speed up data cleaning, using their annotations for evaluation makes a true, unbiased comparison virtually impossible.
+In this paper, we do not use any tools or methods for performing the data selection, but instead rely on exhaustive annotation and a large pool of medical crowd workers to obtain unbiased annotations.